xhiroga/UnityMCP/README.md

 ## License

-This project is private and not licensed for public use.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).